 She was nominated for the Critics' Choice Movie Award for Best Supporting Actress for her role as Elizabeth Weiss in drama movie Pieces of a Woman (2020).

-She was nominated for the Primetime Emmy Award for Outstanding Guest Actress in a Drama Series for her role as Nancy Davis Dutton in HBO drama series Big Love (2007-2011).
+She was nominated for the Primetime Emmy Awards for Outstanding Guest Actress in a Drama Series for Big Love (2007-2011) as Nancy Davis Dutton, and House of Cards (2016) as Elizabeth Hale.

 She won the Primetime Emmy Award for Outstanding Supporting Actress in a Limited Series or Movie for her role as Margaret Barrish in USA Network comedy drama miniseries Political Animals (2012).

-The Book of Daniel (2006) NBC drama series as Bishop Beatrice Congreve
+The Book of Daniel (2006) NBC - Bishop Beatrice Congreve

 Attended Cass Technical High School.